AsifShaik211/acceptance-solutions-apac/docs/APIs/UAM/UAM.md

 ### Minimum Requirements

+The table below contains:-
-The below table contains the mandatory fields required for a successful request.
-The full request schemas are available in our [API Explorer](../api/?type=post&path=/boardinggateway/boarding/auth/signin).
+- mandatory fields required for a successful request
+- The full request schemas are available in our [API Explorer](../api/?type=post&path=/boardinggateway/boarding/auth/signin).

-The below table identifies the required parameters in the request payload.
+The table below identifies the required parameters in the request payload.

 | Variable | Passed as | Type | Length | Description / Values |
 | -------- | ------- | -- | ------------ | ------------------ |